 Expressions of Interest were invited by Bristol City Council for a Community Asset Transfer.

 A Friends of Jacobs Wells Baths working group of experience and interested parties was set up by Jacobs Wells Community Hub and chaired by a local councillor.

 Community Asset Transfer

-Bristol City Council are inviting expressions of interest here.
+Bristol City Council invited expressions of interest.